-Rule 29 Composition and function
+Rule 291 Composition and function

-1.1 The Assembly shall have a Bureau consisting of the President, who shall preside, two Vice-Presidents and eighteen members elected by the Assembly from among the representatives of the States Parties for three-year terms.
-Should the regular session of the Assembly marking the end of the Bureau's term of office be held later in the calendar year than the previous regular session, the Bureau shall continue to serve until the beginning of that session.
-Unless the Assembly decides otherwise, the Assembly shall elect a President at the last regular session prior to the end of the term of office of the President.
-The President so elected shall assume his or her functions only at the beginning of the session for which he or she is elected and shall hold office until the end of his or her term.
+1. The Assembly shall have a Bureau consisting of the President, who shall preside, two Vice-Presidents and eighteen members elected by the Assembly from among the representatives of the States Parties for three-year terms.
+Should the regular session of the Assembly marking the end of the Bureau's term of office be held later in the calendar year than the previous regular session, the Bureau shall continue to serve until the conclusion of that session.
+Unless the Assembly decides otherwise, the Assembly shall elect a new composition of the Bureau at the regular session marking the end of the term of office of the Bureau.
+The Bureau so elected shall assume its functions only at the conclusion of the session at which it is elected and shall hold office until the end of its term.
 The Bureau shall assist the Assembly in the discharge of its responsibilities.